April 17, 2019

 Continue Being Critical

-As we continue to think about all the amaizng benefits of thinking critically, there's a simple tool below to make sure your students have fun while building such skills.
-The free Critical Thinking Skills Cheatsheet offers questions that can be applied to any subject or conversation.
+As we continue to think about all the amazing benefits of thinking critically, there's a simple tool below to make sure your students have fun while building such skills.
+The Critical Thinking Skills Cheatsheet offers questions that can be applied to any subject or conversation.
 Get it now and starting using it in your classroom for some really critical learning.